 If you look at your phone right up to bedtime, or have standard LED lights on, you will have lower melatonin levels and make it more likely that you’ll have trouble falling asleep.
 This is why it’s important to keep screens and bright lights out of your bedroom and spend some time in dim light blue free lighting before bed.
 Consider installing blue-free light bulbs in your room in order to relax your mind and not stimulate it as much as possible.

-People who already struggle with anxiety tend to be triggered by flickering lights and too much blue light.
-However, anyone can experience anxiety, even if they don’t have a diagnosed disorder.
+People who already struggle with high stress tend to be triggered by flickering lights and too much blue light.
+However, anyone can experience stress, even if they don’t have a diagnosed disorder.

-A bright light that shines directly in someone’s eyes will cause anxiety.
+A bright light that shines directly in someone’s eyes can cause a stress response.
 It’s a natural response to a negative situation.
 Make sure your lighting isn’t too harsh.

 Overhead lighting should be bright enough to light the room, but task lighting should be used to brighten specific areas.
 Don’t try to make your overhead lighting so bright that it covers every inch of the space; it will make the room uncomfortable.
 Our SweetDreams bulbs emit no blue light but still enough light to be used through out the house where you need good task lighting.

-If blue light is causing you to have sleeping problems or heightened anxiety, blue light blocking glasses can help you cut down on your daily exposure to blue light.
-However, the next condition actually benefits from more exposure to blue light.
+If blue light is causing you to have sleeping problems or a heightened stress response, blue light blocking glasses can help you cut down on your daily exposure to blue light.

 Everyone’s lighting needs are different.
 It’s time to stop looking for one-size-fits-all lighting solutions.
 Luckily, many companies are offering solutions that can be customized to individual needs.